 At Red Row First School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
-Children are taught to recognise when they are at risk and how to get help when they need it.
-Red Row First School is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership Northumberland Children's and Adult's Strategic Safeguarding Partnership(NCASP).